edamontology/edammap/docs/manual.rst

 .. code-block:: bash

-  $ java -jar edammap-server-<version>.jar -b http://127.0.0.1:8080 -p edammap -e EDAM_1.21.owl -f files --fetching true --db server.db --idf biotools.idf --idfStemmed biotools.stemmed.idf --log serverlogs
+  $ java -jar edammap-server-<version>.jar -b http://127.0.0.1:8080 -p /edammap -e EDAM_1.25.owl -f files --fetching true --db server.db --idf biotools.idf --idfStemmed biotools.stemmed.idf --log serverlogs

 The web application can now be accessed locally at http://127.0.0.1:8080/edammap and the :ref:`API <api>` is at http://127.0.0.1:8080/edammap/api.
 How to obtain the IDF files ``biotools.idf`` and ``biotools.stemmed.idf`` is described in the `Setup`_ section.
 In contrast to the other EDAMmap tools, the server will not log to a single `log file <https://pubfetcher.readthedocs.io/en/stable/output.html#log-file>`_, but with ``-l`` or ``--log`` a directory can be defined where log files, that are rotated daily, will be stored.
 The log directory will also contain daily rotated access logs compatible with Apache's combined format.